Estimated reading time: 6 minutes

 2. Register with an Approved Certifying Organization

 To work as a drug and alcohol counselor, you’ll need to take a program approved by the certifying body.
 Drug and alcohol counselor certification requirements vary by state.
-Additionally, many states, like California, include several organizations that provide certification.
+Additionally, like California, many states include several organizations that provide certification.
 Most graduates will choose to become certified through CCAPP or CAADE.

 Registering with one of the certifying bodies will begin the path toward certification.
 It also lets you complete later steps in the certification process as you progress with your education and work experience.